Finsteraarhorn: Other ascents

 The fifth ascent took place on August 13, 1857.
 It was the first British ascent, made by John Frederick Hardy, William Mathews, Benjamin St John Attwood-Mathews, John Clough Williams-Ellis and Edward Shirley Kennedy, accompanied by the guides Auguste Simond and Jean Baptiste Croz from Chamonix, Johann Jaun the Elder from Meiringen, Aloys Bortis from Fiesch and the porter Alexander Guntern from Biel in Goms.
 They left Konkordiaplatz at 2:30 pm, reaching the summit at exactly 11:53 pm.
 Before ascending the mountain, Mathews already mentioned his idea of a club for alpinists.
 On the summit of the Finsteraarhorn the climbers decided to found such an association, which would be named the Alpine Club.

+In 1881 Frederick Gardiner with Charles and Lawrence Pilkington made the first guideless ascent.

 The most difficult route to the summit, the north-east face, was opened on 16 July 1904 by G. Hasler and his guide F. Amatter.
 The ascent marked the beginning of the épopée of the great north faces in the Bernese Alps.
 In fact the north-east face of the Finsteraarhorn was climbed only 11 times between 1904 and 1977.
 A third ascent was made on 3 September 1930 by Miriam O'Brien Underhill with guides A. and F. Rubi.
 She relates this dangerous ascent in her book Give Me the Hills.